 - What can students expect from BASICS

-- If you are required to take a BASICS Workshop
+- What if I am required to take a BASICS Workshop?

 - Who facilitates BASICS?